klahrich/chiefhustler/content/posts/sunlight-financial.md

 While Sunlight is not the only solar financing player in the game, most of the competition seems to be hybrid (manufacturer with lending facilities on top), and more richly valued.
 See for example [SunRun](https://app.tikr.com/stock/multiples?cid=44576381&tid=280431427&ref=lclr1f) or [SunPower](https://app.tikr.com/stock/multiples?cid=11420997&tid=143092166&ref=lclr1f).

 The sector is heating up however, which is to be expected given the free cashflow margins and growth runway.
 For example,  Rocket Companies (NYSE:RKT) announced in August 2021 a move into the solar energy market, with the intention of giving homeowners the ability to consolidate any solar panel loan with their mortgage for one low interest rate.
 Rocket's solar offerings will start testing phase in Q4, and is expected to be available to the public in early 2022.

+Another name that was planned to IP this year at a potential $10B valuation is [Loanpal](https://seekingalpha.com/news/3680216-solar-financier-loanpal-is-said-to-plan-ipo-as-soon-as-this-year).
+Loanpal, led by two former SolarCity Corp. executives including its chief executive officer, Hayes Barnard, has previously worked with firms including Blackstone Group Inc.’s credit arm as well as Goldman Sachs.
+The lender has said it provided more than $6 billion of capital for solar and other sustainable home improvement products since 2018.

 ### Industry Trends